 “Well, I worked for it,” Cadence responded, eyes still locked onto the boy’s retreating figure.
 “Of course, I’m going to eat it.
 But you’ve been hanging around here so long, you’ve probably forgotten all about your roots, huh?”

 “Well, Morello,” Weingartner drew, glancing back to where the others clustered by the sidewalk a meter away.
 “What’s the next step?
 How will we get to the smugglers?”

 “Nico and I’ll search the city and get information on them,” Cadence replied.

 “And what do we do?”

 “Relax?”
-Cadence suggested, dropping three bills into the captain’s hand.
+Cadence suggested, dropping three bills into the hauptmann’s hand.
 “Enjoy yourself.”